Eldrish-Ramos/prework-card-quiz/README.md

 # Prework Card Quiz

 ## Description:
-A quiz game with multiple cards, and question on the front and when you click it reveals the answer
+- A quiz game with multiple cards, and question on the front and when you click it reveals the answer
+- This is group project 1 of the U of M coding bootcamp
+- We built this project because we thought it was a good use of knowledge of HTML, CSS, and JS and allowed us to go back over things we had learned in the first weeks of class.
+- We learned a bout modals, and coding of HTML, JS, and CSS

 ## Features:
 - Interactive flashcard interface